athomasliz/Notesaurus/docs/java/core.md

 1. Essential whitespace
 1. Escape characters
 ### Declaring variables
+1. An **identifier** is the name of a variable, method, class, interface, or package.
 1. Identifiers must begin with letter, a currency symbol or undercore symbol _ .
 1. Currency symbol includes dollar ($), yuan (¥), euro (€).
 1. A single underscore is not allowed.